maxhbr/LDBcollector/md/OpenSSL.md

                                 {
                                     "_id": "conditions/2",
-                                    "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION",
+                                    "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION"
-                                    "description": ""
                                 },
                                 {
                                     "_id": "conditions/13",
                                     "name": "Acknowledgements",
-                                    "type": "OBLIGATION",
+                                    "type": "OBLIGATION"
-                                    "description": ""
                                 }
                             ]
                         },
                         "description": "Acknowledgements include \"This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).\""
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/31",
-                                "name": "Create an advertising medium that describes the features and use of the software", "description": ""
+                                "name": "Create an advertising medium that describes the features and use of the software" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/13",
                             "name": "Acknowledgements",
-                            "type": "OBLIGATION",
+                            "type": "OBLIGATION"
-                            "description": ""
                         },
                         "description": "Acknowledgements include \"This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).\""
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/29",
-                                "name": "Use the name to endorse and promote derived products", "description": ""
+                                "name": "Use the name to endorse and promote derived products" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/3",
                             "name": "Get special permission in writing.",
-                            "type": "REQUISITE",
+                            "type": "REQUISITE"
-                            "description": ""
                         },
                         "description": "\"OpenSSL Toolkit\" and \"OpenSSL Project\". openssl-core@openssl.orgã«é£çµ¡ãã."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/30",
-                                "name": "Use the name of the product or part of the name of the product from which it was derived", "description": ""
+                                "name": "Use the name of the product or part of the name of the product from which it was derived"
                             }
                         ],
                         "conditions": {
                             "_id": "conditions/3",
                             "name": "Get special permission in writing.",
-                            "type": "REQUISITE",
+                            "type": "REQUISITE"
-                            "description": ""
                         },
                         "description": "To use the name \"OpenSSL\".
 Get written permission from the OpenSSL Project."
                     }